skemadiya2833/open-friday/readme.md

 Observe again  ←─── until COMPLETE
 ```

 If reality differs from expectations (popups, loaders, layout changes, login walls), Friday re-plans from what it sees.
-When it lacks factual knowledge, it can open a search tab, extract what it needs, and return to the original task.
+When it lacks factual knowledge (lyrics, quotes, long facts), it can open a browser search, copy what it needs, and return to the original task.

 ---